GoogleChrome/web.dev/src/site/content/en/metrics/custom-metrics/index.md

   array (in order to observe more than one entry type via the same observer).
-  While specifying `entryTypes` is an older option with wider browser support, using `type` is now preferred, as it allows for specifying additional entry-specific observation configuration (e.g. the `buffered` flag, discussed next).
+  While specifying `entryTypes` is an older option with wider browser support, using `type` is now preferred, as it allows for specifying additional entry-specific observation configuration (such as the `buffered` flag, discussed next).
 {% endAside %}